abmantha/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My pipeline will likely fail at sharp turns and when driving over light-brown and shady patches of road.
 I think this is most likely a consequence of the color and gradient thresholding combinations that I have chosen.
 One of the key issues that I had is that any relatively sharp turn would cause the right fit line to immediately jump to the left because there's not enough white line segments being detected.
 This resulted in playing around with different values for the margin parameter of the convolution search because that dictates how much flexibility the line detector has in shifting subsequent boxes during vertical sliding search.

+UPDATE: Because of my updates for color and gradient thresholding, my pipeline now performs very well on the project video.
+However, one issue is that around the 28-30 second mark, my pipeline mistakes the black car that enters into the frame as part of the lane.
+When I stepped through the frame data around this point, it was quickly apparent that the car would be identified as a starting centroid location.
+I think this issue generalizes to when any white object (or any object that is detected as white) other than a car is identified.
+When I analyzed the warped thresholded images, I noticed that this was definitely the case.
+I attempted to restrict the centroid search space at the bottom of the image to not exceed a zone greater than 100 + the midpoint of the image in the x-axis.
+This, however, caused additional issues with other parts of the video, particularly around sharper turns.
+One thing that I think might fix this situation is to implement a way to update warp perspectives in real-time.
+Right now, I am comparing centroids that are recorded for each line detection per frame.
+Instead, I think it'd be a really cool approach to also implement a sanity check based on warped images differences too.
+If a warped image did not fall into a particular threshold of similarity, then a new set of points would have to be used in order to generate a more accurate region of interest.

 What did work, however, is the convolution search approach.
 I definitely preferred this technique rather than traditional sliding search mostly of curious for alternative applications of convolutions.
 I definitely enjoyed seeing these in action, and more than anything it solidified my understanding of convolutions as just being really powerful mathematical operators.